fatih/vim-go-tutorial/README.md

 ```

 That's really neat as you see.
 You can also just type `:GoImpl
-io.ReadWriteCloser` when your on top of a type and it'll do the same.
+io.ReadWriteCloser` when you're on top of a type and it'll do the same.

 But you don't need to put your cursor on top of a type.
 You can invoke it from
 everywhere.
 For example execute this: